How Visual Arts Move Us from Brokenness to Beauty

 See work in Steve Prince’s Katrina Suite.
 Explore the breadth of Linda Witte Henke’s work.
 She has five traveling exhibits and has work in several group traveling exhibits organized by Christians in the Visual Arts (CIVA).
 She recommends reading Jaroslav Pelikan’s book Mary Through the Centuries.

 Besides teaching and creating visual art, Sergio Gomez owns 33 Contemporary Gallery, a socially- conscious fine arts gallery.
 Profits from the gallery’s 3c Wear clothing pay for basic school supplies for low-income schoolchildren.
-This interview explains how Gomez manages to do so much while still serving as a drummer at his church.

 START A DISCUSSION